-NEWARK, California, March 29, 2015 (AMG) — Four years after the 9.0 magnitude Tohoku Earthquake in Japan, catastrophe risk management firm RMS has released a global tsunami risk study that identified twenty subduction zones around the world – some of which are in the Caribbean region – with the capability of generating magnitude 9.0 earthquakes – even in zones considered to be dormant or inactive.
+NEWARK, California — Four years after the 9.0 magnitude Tohoku Earthquake in Japan, catastrophe risk management firm RMS has released a global tsunami risk study that identified twenty subduction zones around the world – some of which are in the Caribbean region – with the capability of generating magnitude 9.0 earthquakes – even in zones considered to be dormant or inactive.

 A subduction zone is the boundary between two of Earth’s tectonic plates.
 An earthquake occurs when the Earth’s tectonic plates push away from, pull towards or grind against each other, releasing energy and causing vibratory movements.

 The after effects of an earthquake include, among others, landslides, volcanic eruptions, tsunamis, floods, fires, injuries and fatalities, falling buildings and other structures.